Aleksandra795/functional_analysis/README.md

 ecosystem.

 The code provides custom implementations adapted to tabular CERNO results.
-In particular, the dot plot, Manhattan-style plot, pathway-overlap tree, GO hierarchy graph and semantic redundancy network were adapted to operate on CERNO result tables.

 CERNO results may be generated using the tmod R package.